-In addition to taking the necessary steps to ensure your personal safety while traveling abroad, you should review and follow Harvard University’s guidelines on data security, and other useful tips on protecting your computer and your data.
+In addition to taking the necessary steps to ensure your personal safety while traveling abroad, you should review and follow Harvard University’s guidelines on information security and other useful tips on protecting your computer and your data.

 High Risk Confidential

 - Do not store on your local hard disk or portable device.

 - Consult with Information Technology Services if you are working with HRCI in any way.

 - Review remote access options with Information Technology Services.

 - Ensure appropriate controls are in place to protect your information